mbta/skate/README.md

 - Run Elixir tests with `` mix test ``
 - Run Javascript tests with `cd assets && npm test`

+## Browser Support Policy

+We strive to support all users – but the variety of browsers, operating systems and devices available necessitates a more intentioned approach.
+These differences could potentially cause bugs and harm your experience with Skate.
+Ensure you have the best possible experience with Skate by updating your browser to the latest version.

+### Compatible Browsers

+Generally speaking, Skate supports the stable latest releases of all major web browsers:
+* Chrome (version 84+)
+* Safari (version 14+)
+* Firefox (version 78+)
+* Microsoft Edge (version 84+)

+Other interfaces using the underlying engines of the aforementioned browsers – that's WebKit, Blink, Gecko – are not explicitly supported but are expected to function correctly.
+* Windows 10 - Edge
+* Android - Chrome
+* MacOS / iOS - Safari

+### Incompatible Browsers

+Skate does not work with:
+* Internet Explorer
+* Opera
+* Developer or Beta versions of supported browsers

+Use of Skate on these browsers will potentially lead to bugs and a poor experience with the app.
+We encourage you to use one of our compatible browsers instead.

 ## Team Conventions

 ### Editing Code